 Product road mapping will help you to bridge the gap between organizing user feedback and execution.
 Your roadmap will begin with conversations about your product’s future and give context for the work you’re doing.

-Managing your product roadmap adequately maintained, updated, and accessible.
+Managing your product roadmap is adequately maintained, updated, and accessible.
 It will streamline your entire product planning process, and save you more hours.